 A mix between a pancake and an omelette this delicious seafood dish is better found in seaside towns than Thailand’s capital and Bangkok street food.
-If you do want to find Hoi Tod on Bangkok’s streets your best bet is at the Pad Thai (Thai Noodle) stalls where both dishes come stir fried side-by-side with similar ingredients of egg mix, beansprouts. and sides of chili.
+If you do want to find Hoi Tod on Bangkok’s streets your best bet is at the Pad Thai (Thai Noodle) stalls where both dishes come stir-fried side-by-side with similar ingredients of egg mix, beansprouts. and sides of chilli.
 While the most common sold would be the mussel omelettes (40 baht) you do occasionally find the fancier option of oyster pancakes (60 baht).
 If you fail to find at Bangkok street food try the local food court.

 Deep Fried Bananas (Kuay Tod, กล้วยทอด)

-After deep frying these Thai desserts arrive warm, tough and chewy.
+After deep frying, these Thai desserts arrive warm, tough and chewy.
 The Thai banana fritter makes use of local plantains which, for those who don’t know, are short fat bananas often used by tourists to feed elephants.
-The batter is flavoured using flesh of brown coconut, palm sugar and sesame seeds and as a popular Bangkok street food are occasionally sold through car windows by masked men weaving city traffic.
+The batter is flavoured using the flesh of brown coconut, palm sugar and sesame seeds and as a popular Bangkok street food are occasionally sold through car windows by masked men weaving city traffic.
 Banana fritters are often easier found in Northern Thailand where plantains are found in abundance.
 A small bag at Bangkok street food costs around 2o Baht.

 Roast Duck (Ped Yang, เป็ดย่าง)

-This delicious Thai roast duck can be easily identified by the roasty red ducks strung behind glass fronted vendors.
+This delicious Thai roast duck can be easily identified by the roasty red ducks strung behind glass-fronted vendors.
 While better suited to Chinatown this Chinese inspired dish can be found in many of Bangkok’s food courts, street side eateries and on occasions at Bangkok street food.
 The duck’s glazed red skin comes from a rich red marinade which is added before cooking in a large oven or kiln.
 The duck is chopped, cleavered and served on plates of rice with drizzles of dark soy sauce (Khao Na Ped) or in bowls of noodle soups occasionally with wontons (Kuey Teow Ped).
 Here for full post on making roast duck.

 Thai Steamed Dumplings (Kanom Jeeb, ขนมจีบ)

-These minced prawn and pork wrapped dumplings are often found steam cooking at Bangkok Street food vendors.
-With obvious Chinese influences the Kanom Jeeb was inspired by the popular Chinese Siu Mai dumplings (Dim Sum).
+These minced prawns and pork wrapped dumplings are often found steam cooking at Bangkok Street food vendors.
+With obvious Chinese influences, the Kanom Jeeb was inspired by the popular Chinese Siu Mai dumplings (Dim Sum).
 The Thai version however comes served with a dark soy and vinegar sauce (Nam Jim Kanom Jeeb) and sprinkles of toasted garlic.
 Often served in bags with a wooden skewer stick to pick at them.
 Khanom Jeeb costly roughly 5 baht per dumpling at Bangkok street food.
 The perfect snack to eat on the go.